Meet your guide in front of Santa Maria degli Angeli e dei Martiri church

 After you have explored at your own pace we make our way back to Rome.

 Sit back, relax, and enjoy the ride as you travel from Rome to the incredible ruins of Pompeii.
-On the way, your bus will take a panoramic tour of the city of Naples, travelling through its streets and allowing you to take a whistle-stop tour of its sights.
+On the way, the bus will take a panoramic tour of the city of Naples, travelling through its streets and allowing you to take a whistle-stop tour of its sights.

 After leaving Rome at 7:30 am your comfortable tour bus will travel south through Italy to Naples.
 As your coach climbs up Vomero Hill, you’ll enjoy incredible views extending over the city of Naples and out to sea.
 Take fantastic pictures from this viewpoint and look toward the active volcano that destroyed Pompeii, Mount Vesuvius.